odil-T/Hand-Gesture-Recognition/README.md

 The sample images of gestures can be found at the end of README.

-You may change the type of key to be activated by changing the `class_to_key` dictionary in the `hand_gesture_reader.py`.
+You may change the type of key to be activated by changing the `class_to_key` dictionary in `hand_gesture_reader.py` file.
 Just replace the dictionary values to a string representing the key you wish to activate.
 For example, you can change the key of the gesture `Closed` from `up` to `h` so that when the 'Hand Closed' gesture is shown, the program will activate the 'H' key.
 Refer to pyautogui documentation for the available keys.

 The `hand_gesture_reader.py` file uses the random forest model parameters from `model_rf__date_time_2023_09_23__12_22_48__acc_1.0__hand__oneimage.pkl` file.
 These parameters were trained in `model_hand_rf.py` file using the data stored in .npz files.